-After the solution is applied, it is activated under the hood-dryer, rinsed and then sealed in when styled.
+After the solution is applied, it is activated under the hood-dryer, rinsed, and then sealed in when styled.
 “The treatment enables clients to have optional textural change with increased combing manageability and is designed to provide additional moisture and conditioning for the hair and scalp,” says Kash Bishop, textured hair specialist at Neville Hair & Beauty.

-“A texture release is formulated specifically for naturally curly hair texturesranging from 3A to 4C, and is ideal for clients looking to elongate their natural curl pattern,” says Bishop.
+“A texture release is formulated specifically for naturally curly hair textures ranging from 3A to 4C, and is ideal for clients looking to elongate their natural curl pattern,” says Bishop.
 “With a texture release treatment, clients will be able to achieve styling versatility while maintaining natural texture between blow-dries.”

 Because, even if you want to showcase the glory of your coils, extra time might be something you don’t want or can’t afford to incorporate back into your getting-ready routine.

 In my experience, a texture release makes at-home washing and styling quicker and easier, thanks to the temporary loosening of the curls and coils.
-It’s why Bishop recommends it to clients trying to stay away from relaxer.
+It’s why Bishop recommends it to clients trying to stay away from relaxers.

 How long does a texture release last?

-Personally, I get a texture release maximum twice a year as that’s what worked for my hair.
+I get a texture release maximum twice a year as that’s what worked for my hair.
 As it’s not permanent you can be more flexible with what suits you.

 Does a texture release contain chemicals?

-Compared to the chemicals found in relaxers, the texture release formula is milder and the effects are only semi-permanent.
+Compared to the chemicals found in relaxers, the texture release formula is milder, and the effects are only semi-permanent.

 Can anyone get a texture release treatment?

-Those with scalp sensitivities, irritation or conditions like psoriasis should avoid the treatment as it can lead to aggravation.
+Those with scalp sensitivities, irritation, or conditions like psoriasis should avoid the treatment as it can lead to aggravation.